The Affordable Care Act

 The primary purpose of the Affordable Care Act (ACA) is to increase the number of Americans who have access to affordable health insurance by connecting to insurance options through the health care “marketplace.”
 You can sign up for insurance at HealthCare.gov.

 - Medicaid was expanded in many (but not all) states to provide eligibility to the nation’s poorest citizens.

 - Small-business owners have been given tax credits to encourage them to offer health care to their employees.

-- Tax credits have been provided to certain individuals who need help paying for health care in the ACA marketplace.
+- Tax credits have been provided to certain individuals who need help paying for health care in the marketplace.

 - Pre-existing conditions no longer can be used to deny or charge additional amounts for health coverage.

 - Children up to age 26 can be covered as dependents on parents’ plans.

 How to Get ACA Insurance

 - Get your finances in order.
 Tax returns are used to verify income to provide discounts and premium assistance.